Syphaar/flutter-profile-page/README.md

 Contributions are welcome!
 For significant changes, please open an issue first so we can discuss it.

 ---
-Built with ❤️ by Mr. Sifon – don’t forget to star the repo if you find it useful!
+Built with ❤️ by Mr. Sifon, don’t forget to star the repo if you find it useful!